pnivlek/UbJsharp/README.md

 TODO:
  - Support serialization.
- - Support deserialization from a StreamReader.
+ - Support deserialization from a Stream.